 HyVee is a regional, employee owned grocery that opened a few months before we bought our home and was a factor in our choosing where to live.
-Contrary to what some people think, residents of the Great Plains do not shop at trading posts 🙂 State of the art, wide ranging services, friendly and helpful employees, lots of choice in every department and community oriented, this store is much like the ones we used in Ohio — like a security blanket, it made the transition easier.
+Contrary to what some people think, residents of the Great Plains do not shop at trading posts or dingy general stores! 🙂 State of the art, wide ranging services, friendly and helpful employees, lots of choice in every department and community oriented, this store is much like the ones we used in Ohio — like a security blanket, it made the transition easier.
 There are three other stores in town that are good and I do shop them, plus a national chain or two.
 But this particular store is close to where we live.
 Plus it has charging stations for electric cars in the parking lot.
+Not that I need it, but who wouldn’t want to shop at a store thoughtful enough to provide one of these:

 The store dietician, Kaiti, plans six dishes for each cooking session.
 Her team does all the slicing, dicing and other prep work.
 The attendees show up, don apron and gloves and go to work.
 The recipes are posted above each of the six work stations.
 We measure and assemble each meal in plastic bags or other containers, ready for freezing and each accompanied by directions for preparation.
 Each completed dish is stowed in the personal cooler you brought with you.
 And in half an hour or 45 minutes, I am usually in the parking lot, loading the cooler and six delicious meals in my trunk.
 I do take some time as I put them in the freezer at home, to make sure that everything is in its proper bag, labeled and the bags are sealed tightly.
 Six main dishes, sometimes with accompaniments, in the freezer in less than an hour.
 For a reasonable price, too.